Deathloop seems like warped-world BioShock with a Groundhog Day twist

 Deathloop will be a first-person action game, and Bakaba says it will be "different from anything we've done before."

 Per the game's title, there is an ongoing loop.
-The trailer shows the two assassin's, Colt and Juliana, killing each other over and over only to resurrect and resume the fight.
-They seem to be stuck in a time loop, and the island of Black Reef has some peculiar equipment on it that could be the source of the time loop.
+The trailer shows the two assassins, Colt and Juliana, killing each other over and over only to mysteriously resurrect and resume the fight.
+They seem to be stuck in a time loop, and the island of Black Reef has some peculiar equipment on it that might be the source of the time loop.

-While there appears to be plenty of weaponry at the disposal of the two assassin's, there also appear to be special abilities.
-We see Colt effectively Jedi Force push an enemy while Juliana appears able to blink forward a la Dishonored.
+While the assassins seem to have plenty of weaponry at their disposal, they also appear to have special abilities.
+We see Colt effectively Jedi Force-push an enemy while Juliana appears able to blink forward a la Dishonored.

 We've gotten the vibe this could be a game in the style of Bioshock but with the Groundhog Day time loop.
 And, since the game is centered heavily around two different characters, it may be that Arkane has plans to make it a multiplayer game, or allow players to pick which character they want to play through the game as, as was the case in Dishonored 2.